Gift Icon

 However, if you only plan to sell to one customer, you don't need to create a separate commercial invoice.
 Instead, you can use a proforma invoice to summarize the sale.

-Different Ways of Getting a Commercial and Proforma Invoice Template
+Different Ways of Getting a Sales Document and Pro Forma Template

-Purchase an online invoicing software that provides templates and invoice format for various business purposes.
+Purchase an online invoicing software that provides templates and formats for various business purposes.
 Downloading a free sample commercial invoice template is an additional choice.

 You can also purchase a pre-made template from many companies online.
 They have hundreds of ready-to-use templates available for immediate download.